DimsFromDergachy/DimsFromDergachy.github.io/index.md

 - **Project:** A WPF-based UI application for administrators of chemical laboratory.
 Windows services as a backend part.
 - **Tech stack:** `C#`, `.Net Framework`, `MEF`, `WPF`, `WCF`
 - **Tasks:**
-    * Applying new style according rebranding guide
+    * Applying new style according to rebranding guide
     * Implement new features
     * Improve test coverage

 ### Lapic LTD, Saratov _(2009 - 2014)_ - Math & Software Engineer

-- **Project:** A program complex for inspect of products of the machine industry such as gears, engine parts, turbine parts, etc. according to the GOSTs.
+- **Project:** A program complex for inspecting of products of the machine industry such as gears, engine parts, turbine parts, etc. according to the GOSTs.
 - **Tech stack:** `C++/CLI`, `3D Geometry`, `3D Visualisation`, `MathLab`
 - **Tasks:**
-    * Prepare Math & Geometry calculation including 3D visualisation
+    * Prepare Maths calculation including Geometry and 3D visualisation
     * Investigate GOST’s documents
     * Prepare a set of control programs